-Permeable Pavers & Bioretention Contribute to LEED Platinum Certification
+Permeable Parking Lot Pavers & Bioretention Areas Contribute to LEED Platinum Certification

-Central to the project is the City of Madison’s requirement for LEED (Leadership in Energy and Environmental Design) certification at a silver rating or higher.
-Led by the U.S. Green Building Council (USGBC), LEED is a program that focuses on environmental and social sustainability principles to transform how buildings and communities are designed, built, and operated.
+Central to the project design was the City of Madison’s requirement for Leadership in Energy and Environmental Design (LEED) certification at a silver rating or higher.
+Developed by the U.S. Green Building Council (USGBC), LEED is a program that focuses on environmental and social sustainability principles to transform how buildings are designed, built, and operated.
 The program not only considers environmental and occupant well-being, but it also strives to use fewer resources in the construction process which helps minimize waste.